Global Harmonization Working Party Strategic Framework Towards 2020

 (Version SPR 04a)

-- Working model and structure: AHWP has an established technical and administrative work structure exemplified by a Technical Committee, seven working groups and a special task group (pre-market submission and CSDT, IVDD post-market surveillance and vigilance, quality management system, quality system audit, clinical safety/performance, capacity building and regulatory training as well as medical device nomenclature) to focus on the development of the technical contents on various aspects of medical device regulatory affairs, towards harmonization among AHWP member economies.
+- Working model and structure: GHWP has an established technical and administrative work structure exemplified by a Technical Committee, seven working groups and a special task group (pre-market submission and CSDT, IVDD post-market surveillance and vigilance, quality management system, quality system audit, clinical safety/performance, capacity building and regulatory training as well as medical device nomenclature) to focus on the development of the technical contents on various aspects of medical device regulatory affairs, towards harmonization among GHWP member economies.

-With all the previous achievements by AHWP, there are still many challenges and work to be done in future.
-Many AHWP members are developing economies with emerging medical device regulatory regimens.
+With all the previous achievements by GHWP, there are still many challenges and work to be done in future.
+Many GHWP members are developing economies with emerging medical device regulatory regimens.
 Regulators and industry members have limited experience and resources in implementing their medical device regulation.
 Meanwhile, medical technologies have been evolving rapidly, and playing a more and more important role in the healthcare service delivery.
 The locus of invention and production of medical devices has become more geographically dispersed.
 There is a growing demand for technologies to enable the diagnostic tests and therapies to be better appropriate, accessible and affordable in less developed economies.
-Since many of these regulatory systems are still in the formative stages, there is great opportunity for the prospective of harmonization on the regulatory requirements and practices within AHWP member economies.
+Since many of these regulatory systems are still in the formative stages, there is great opportunity for the prospective of harmonization on the regulatory requirements and practices within GHWP member economies.

 Strategic Frame Work Towards 2020